Starting a New Student Organization

 The Campus Affairs Commission of the UW-Eau Claire Student Senate has the authority

-Petitions to start a new student organization will be accepted from Sept.
+New Student Organization requests will be accepted from Sept.
 1 - Nov.
 30 each fall.

 STUDENT ORGANIZATION ANNUAL RENEWAL REQUIREMENTS (Fall Semester)

-In compliance with University regulations regarding student organizations, two executive board members from each organization must attend a mandatory conference (Kaleidoscope) and renew their organizations' BluSync profile information no later than October 31st of each fall semester.
+In compliance with University regulations regarding student organizations, one executive board members from each organization must attend a mandatory conference (Kaleidoscope) and renew their organizations' BluSync profile information no later than October 31st of each fall semester.
 Organizations must also update their organizations' BluSync profile information any time there is a change of officers or advisors.
 The organization renewal process must be completed via BluSync.

 Inactive organizations can reapply for active status by filling out a Petition for Reactivation of a Student Organization.

 Inactive organizations that have filled out a Petition for Reactivation are considered provisional and must adhere to guidelines outlined for provisional groups.